Galapagos Defends High-Risk High-Reward R&D Strategy

 The troubled Belgian biotech has pulled off a major coup in hiring Paul Stoffels, the architect of J&J's R&D successes over the last decade, as its new CEO.

 Daily notebook from the virtual J.P.
-Morgan Healthcare Conference: Updates from Galapagos, Ipsen, LG Chem and Hanmi; experts discuss deal and financial outlook at Biotech Showcase, plus the impact of RMAT and the changing landscape for rare diseases.
+Morgan Healthcare Conference: Updates from Galapagos, Ipsen, LG Chem, Hanmi and Fosun; experts discuss deal and financial outlook at Biotech Showcase, plus the impact of RMAT and the changing landscape for rare diseases.